 The Swedish ash population is under attack.
 Since the invasive fungus Hymenoscyphus

 fraxineus was introduced to Eastern Europe in the mid- nineties, the European ash population

 has decreased substantially.
 The phenomenon is called Ash Dieback.
 The fungus spreads

-through wind spores, which makes the disease practically impossible to control.
-H. fraxineus
+through wind spores, which makes the disease practically impossible to control H. fraxineus

 usually infect the trees through the shoots and then continues its’ way to the stem, giving it the

 Swedish name Askskottsjuka (Ash Shoot Disease).
 If the ash indeed goes extinct, it would have

-aims to use the only known remedy to conserve ash as a species: breeding for resistance.
+aims to use the only known remedy to conserve ash as a species: breeding for resistance against the disease and other impending threats.
 And you can help !

 In Norse mythology, the ash was seen as the tree of life, Yggdrasil, which carried the world in its' branches.
 In Sweden it is seen as a native species, but currently it is classified as endangered...